Admissions for 2021-2022 will be announced here at the end of 2020.

 The standard curriculum is followed in every class for English, Maths, Science, Social Science and Mizo.
 These are supported by a range of additional tools and resources.

-Spoken English is cultivated using a variety of innovative techniques including phonics, under the supervision of British teacher Miss Joanna.
+Spoken English is cultivated using a variety of innovative techniques including phonics and the Cambridge English course, under the supervision of British teacher Miss Joanna.
+The Cambridge English system prepares students for IELTS and similar exams that they might take in the future.

 Singing happens on a daily basis in every class, and systematic music classes are taught from Class II onwards by Miss Joanna, including staff notation and tonic solfa.

-Colouring, drawing and CCE classes provide opportunities to be creative.
+Colouring, drawing and CCA classes provide opportunities to be creative.
 Students have many opportunities to showcase their talents in a variety of activities and competitions.

 The national anthem and Indian pledge are taught and recited regularly in all classes.